lsst-dm/dmtn-210/index.rst

 for community alert brokers, an alert database for archival storage, and monitoring tooling.

 The system runs on dedicated Kubernetes clusters: ``usdfprod-prompt-processing`` for production and ``usdfdev-prompt-processing`` for development.
-It is deployed as part of the **Sasquatch** Phalanx application :cite:`SQR-056`, which is Rubin Observatory's telemetry platform.
+It is deployed as part of the **Sasquatch** Phalanx application :cite:`SQR-056`, which is Rubin Observatory's Kafka Messaging and Telemetry Platform.

 The overall design was envisioned in DMTN-093 :cite:`DMTN-093`.
 In practice there are differences between this implementation and that design document due to practical requirements discovered during construction and production.